Zaurall/Optimizacionnaya/README.md

 - The string "The method is not applicable!" or
 - A vector of decision variables x<sup>*</sup>.
-- The maximum (minimum) value of the objective function.
+- The maximum value of the objective function.

 ## Badges
 ![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)